Installer Directory

 The next part of the system is a device called a heat exchanger.
 Here, the system transfers the collected heat into either air before blowing it into your home, or into water to circulate around a central heat system.
 After this stage, the transfer fluid returns to the start of the circuit, and the process begins again.

-Unlike ground source heat pumps, fitting an air source heat pump doesn’t involve a lot of construction work.
-An air to water heat pump is usually the size of a washing cut in half and put end to end.
+Unlike ground-source heat pumps, fitting an air-source heat pump doesn’t involve a lot of construction work.
+An air-to-water heat pump is usually the size of a washing machine cut in half and put end to end.
 The space you need has been described as the area needed to lean a moped against a wall.
 Keep in mind that it must be installed one meter or more from the neighbour’s perimeter in England and Scotland and two meters in Wales.

 The technology has been around for years, it's very popular in Scandinavia and providing the system is installed correctly, in a well-insulated property, ASHP's are more than capable of providing all your space heating and domestic hot water requirements.